tsmith512/tsmithcreative/content/blog/2017-12-23-hass-winter-automations/index.md

 summary: >
   There's no sun in the morning or at night, so let's make some artificial sunlight with Home Assistant and scripts that use data and service templates.
-tags: [side projects, home automation]
+tags: [side project, home automation]
 ---

 "Days are so terribly short in winter!" sounds better than "I'm a night owl who